dilan-pauli/confluence-cli/README.md

 This command could take some time to execute if the result list from the query is large.
 It will display progress while fetching.

 Use '-c|--csv' to have the tool output the data formated in a comma separated list.
+The argument for this option is the path to the file that is to be created.

 The columns are the ID of the content, the title of the content, the status of the content, the created data, the last updated date, if the content has more then 100 char's of content to its body, the type of the content, and a link to the content.